 3. Verify tax clearance.
 Even in states without UCC Article 6, check whether the state requires a bulk sales tax notification.
 New York’s and New Jersey’s requirements are commonly overlooked by out-of-state buyers.

 4. Conduct thorough due diligence.
 Review the seller’s accounts payable, pending litigation, tax returns, and known creditor claims.
 Don’t rely on the seller’s representations alone—verify independently.
+The same diligence framework applies whether you’re buying a small business outright or pursuing a management buyout.

 5. Structure contractual protections.
 Your asset purchase agreement should include comprehensive representations about the seller’s debts and liabilities, indemnification obligations, and an escrow or holdback to cover undisclosed claims.